 In 1994, Peter Shor presented an efficient quantum algorithm for solving the computational problems (factoring and discrete logarithms in abelian groups) underpinning current public-key cryptography, invalidating their security in a world where large-scale quantum computers exist.
 To date, nobody has announced a sufficiently big quantum computer to run Shor's algorithm for any non-trivial problem and it remains unclear if it is at all possible.
 Nevertheless, recent progress in the area of quantum computing has researchers, standards bodies and governments concerned (see external links below).
 Some estimates cited by NIST put a sufficiently large quantum computer for running Shor's algorithm on cryptographic problems as early as 2030, whereas transitions of cryptographic algorithms have taken about 20 years in the past.

 To address this issue, researchers are studying quantum-safe alternatives to the current generation of public-key cryptography.
-Furthermore, standards bodies have initiated processes to select algorithms for quantum-safe cryptography (also known as “post-quantum cryptography“).
-In particular, the US standards body NIST is currently calling for proposals and will run a selection process over the next 5-7 years for standardisation.
-ETSI has also created a QSC working group and Google recently conducted its ﬁrst quantum-safe cryptography at-scale test.
-Whatever we may think of the timeline or even plausibility of the arrival of general quantum computers, quantum-safe cryptography is coming.
+Furthermore, standards bodies have initiated processes to select algorithms for post-quantum cryptography.
+In particular, the US standards body NIST is currently evaluating proposals and runs a selection process for standardisation.
+Whatever we may think of the timeline or even plausibility of the arrival of general quantum computers, post-quantum cryptography is coming.

 Furthermore, if our schemes are secure in principle, we still need to choose parameters to ensure security well into the future.
 Just as we use the best available cryptanalysis to pick the required bit-size for RSA to remain secure for 50 or 100 years (in a pre-quantum world), we will have to rely on the best available cryptanalysis to pick parameters for quantum-safe schemes.